 Before initiating contact with faeries, there are certain things you should be aware of.
 Despite the depiction of faeries in television and movies, real Fae could not be more different than Tinkerbell.
 "Faerie" is a term that describes a wide variety of nature spirits, but there are more races than we could possibly be aware of.
 Keeping in mind that no two faeries are the same (just as no two humans are the same) is something that could keep you from getting hurt.

 Faery Witchcraft is a term used to describe a witchcraft tradition where the Fae play a major part in the witches' practice.
 It is not a religion, and a person of any religion may join the Faery Faith.
 Before doing so, however, research is strongly recommended.
 One expert in the field of the Fae is Morgan Daimler.
 She has spent much of her magical career studying and working with faeries, and she is the most reliable source I know of.
-Her book is a great introductory resource for faeries.
+Her book Fairies: A Guide to the Celtic Fair Folki s a great introductory resource for faeries.
 It is one resource I referred to when preparing this article actually.
-Fairies: A Guide to the Celtic Fair Folk

 Guidelines for Good Neighbors

 Morgan Daimler lays out several guidelines for working with the Fae in her book Fairies: A Guide to the Celtic Fair Folk.